Cybersecurity Trends and Insights

 • Incident response

 Among these, application allowlisting emerges as a proactive measure that effectively prevents unauthorized software from executing, significantly diminishing the risk of malware, ransomware, and compliance violations.
-This strategy not only bolsters security but also aids in adhering to regulations such as HIPAA and GDPR.
+This strategy not only bolsters security but also aids in such as HIPAA and GDPR.

 As we look towards 2025, adoption rates of these controls within healthcare are anticipated to surge, reflecting a growing awareness of cybersecurity threats.
 Organizations that have embraced these controls, particularly application allowlisting, have reported a notable decline in data breaches and enhanced incident response times.
 A prime example is Bridgestone Americas, which underscores the necessity of robust security measures, including application allowlisting, to effectively restore operations.